kupferlauncher/kupfer/Documentation/Quickstart.rst

 DESCRIPTION
 ===========

-Kupfer is a launcher.
-You do not primarily use it to search your files, you use it to summon the object you are thinking about.
+Kupfer is a launcher; you typically use it to summon an application or a document quickly by typing parts of its name.
+It can also do more than getting at something quickly: there are different plugins for accessing more objects and running custom commands.

-Kupfer is written using Python and has a flexible architecture.
-It can work with applications and files, recent documents and web browser bookmarks, and many more types of user data.
+Kupfer is written using Python and has a flexible architecture; the implementation is simple and makes the easy things work first.
+One goal is that new plugins can be written quickly without too much programming.

-The philosophy of Kupfer is simplicity.
-The implementation is simple, makes the easy things work first, and does not overimplement unnecessary parts of the program.

 SPAWNING
 ========

-Running kupfer on the command line (without options) will try to summon it if already running.
+Running kupfer on the command line (without options) will try to show the program it if already running.

 If the keybinder module is installed, kupfer will listen to a keybinding.
-By default the keybinding is ``<Control>space`` to focus kupfer.
+By default the keybinding is *Ctrl+Space* to show kupfer.

 Kupfer can be invoked with a text query, with

         ``kupfer`` *QUERY*

-This can be used to focus files given as command-line arguments with kupfer.
+This can be used to select files given as command-line arguments in the program.
+Then you can invoke actions even on objects from a shell-based context.

+You may also pipe text to ``kupfer`` to pass it to a currently running instance of the program.

 OPTIONS
 =======

 --no-splash     Launch without presenting main interface

---list-plugins  Display a list of all available plugins
+--list-plugins  Display a list of all installed plugins

 --debug         Enable more verbose output that can help understanding
-                program operation.
+                the program's operation.

 The following are generic options